-The sixth and last study tour foreseen by the project
+The sixth and last study tour of the project

-Jyoti and Laurie, from Land Workers Alliance, have prepared for the representatives a very special menu of visits with contrasting, diverse and complementary experiences, with a constant underlying stream: the human dimension in each one, the collective, solidary, connected and committed thread that brings it all together.
+Jyoti and Laurie, from Land Workers Alliance, prepared a very special menu of visits for the representatives of contrasting, diverse and complementary experiences, with a constant underlying stream: the human dimension in each one, the collective, solidary, connected and committed thread that brings it all together.

 They then travelled to Bristol to learn about the Bristol Food Network and its uniquely progressive Food Policy, with silver Sustainable City award, now aiming for gold; heard more and more about collective action, about the Edible Futures of Feed, heard about people taking control over the urban public flower beds, and transforming them into vegetable growing, free for anyone to pick!
 They stopped on way back at the Gloucester Services, a famous highway service committed to source quality and ethical foods.